LEE-HYUNSANG/UPBIT_ML/README.md

-background loops emit a `refresh_data` SocketIO event, which triggers the browser to call `/api/balances` and `/api/signals` three times at one‑second intervals to avoid missing any update.
+background loops emit a `refresh_data` SocketIO event, which triggers the browser to call `/api/balances` and `/api/signals` three times at one‑second intervals to avoid missing any update. calc_buy_signal_retry() tries up to three times for each coin.
+If data is still missing, the row shows "⛔" and "데이터 대기".
+Such rows are recalculated every 10 seconds until ten seconds before the next five‑minute candle.
+When data is filled in, the browser receives a `refresh_data` event immediately.

 Running the app with `python app.py` uses Flask's development server.
 It prints a single access log line for every HTTP request.
 Example: